dkallen78/math-trainer/logBlog.md

 I have something working again!
 Admitedly, I've been slacking lately, but my wife set a fire under my ass to keep working on it and so here I am.
 The program isn't really up and "working" but it's got a semblance of functionality which is as far as I wanted to push tonight.

 Tomorrow I'll start getting it presentable again ;)

+## Update 2023-04-25

+### 21:30

+Progression through the skills is back!
+The next step is to fill out all the skills to make sure everything is working together.

+### Issues

+Writing the functions to make the random math problems is tricky because I want a flat distribution of answers.
+It's really easy to end up making a normal distribution that gives a weight to certain answers but tricky to avoid it, especially without making really ugly functions.

+I need some way to notify the user when they've unlocked a new skill branch.
+Currently, the user starts with just Addition, Fundamentals unlocked, but when they unlock Addition, Reorder I want there to be some kind of notification that something new is available.

+I also have a headache and that's why I'm stopping kind of early.
+That totally counts as an issue.